SVT24: History

+SVT decided in October 2006 to proceed to a series of cuts to change the channel's format from rolling news to repeats from the two main SVT channels.

 In December 2006, the daily current affairs show Studio 24 got axed because of budget cuts at the SVT news department.
 Sverige Nu was also axed.
-The channel relaunched in January 2007.
+The channel was relaunched in January 2007.
 The new evening schedule mainly consists of reruns of programmes from SVT1 and SVT2 and a half-hour news bulletin from Rapport with Nöjesnytt at 21:30.
 24 Direkt, the sports broadcasts and news updates were retained.

-On 18 January 2010 Kunskapskanalen began sharing channel space with SVT24 and SVT Barnkanalen, and at the same time 24 Direkt was renamed SVT Forum and shifted to Kunskapskanalen.
-Under the current arrangement SVT24 is aired from 20:00 until 05:00 the next day, with SVT Barnkanalen and Kunskapskanalen occupying the morning, afternoon and early-evening slots.
-On 25 November 2013 SVT announced its intention to launch a high-definition (HD) simulcast of SVT24.
+On 18 January 2010, Kunskapskanalen began sharing channel space with SVT24 and SVT Barnkanalen, and at the same time 24 Direkt was renamed SVT Forum and shifted to Kunskapskanalen.
+Under the current arrangement, SVT24 is aired from 20:00 until 05:00 the next day, with SVT Barnkanalen and Kunskapskanalen occupying the morning, afternoon, and early evening slots.

+On 25 November 2013, SVT announced its intention to launch a high-definition (HD) simulcast of SVT24.

 Name

-The channel started out as SVT24, and as SVT 24 on 8 September 2001, but was renamed 24 in 2003.
+The channel started as SVT24, and as SVT 24 on 8 September 2001, but was renamed 24 in 2003.
 This name was however hard to use, so variants such as 24:an ("the 24") occurred along with the old name.
-About a year later the name SVT24 started to appear in EPGs and programme schedules.
+About a year later the name SVT24 appeared in EPGs and programme schedules.